 |Claydol Raid Solo Guide||Very Hard|

-Soloing a tier 3 raid requires knowledge of which Pokemon to use and how to best use them in battle to maximize their contribution.
-A trainer’s goals will also vary based on their trainer level and accessibility to in-game resources.
+Soloing a tier 3 raid requires knowledge of which Pokemon to use and how to best use them in battle.
+A trainer’s goals will vary based on their trainer level and accessibility to in-game resources.
 This guide is intended to help players of all levels and in all environments.

-Tier 3 raids yield fewer rewards compared to optimized tier 5 legendary raids: the item bundles are both smaller and lower in quantity, and the XP yield is 60% lower.
-However, tier 3 rewards are a big step up from tier 2 rewards.
+Tier 3 raids yield fewer rewards compared to optimized tier 5 legendary raids: the item bundles are both smaller and lower in quantity, and the XP yield is 60% less.

 Consider those times when you camp out at a legendary raid, waiting 30 minutes for enough players to show up - or worse, you wait only for them to flake.
 This depends on where you are and how well-connected you are to local players, but the point is that the independence from soloing tier 3 raids is a great boon.

-As one of the few challenges remaining in Pokemon GO, soloing tier 3 raids can inject some excitement into a game made stale by casual-friendly mechanics changes to the gym system.
+As one of the few challenges remaining in Pokemon GO, tier 3 solos can inject excitement into a game made stale by casual-friendly changes to the gym system.

 Finally, many tier 3 bosses are excellent attackers in their own right, so getting opportunities to catch them is a bonus.

 Blame Niantic for this one.
 The unfortunate fact of the matter is that a lower-end phone will impair your ability to solo tier 3 raids.
-It will increase the minimum requirements for soloing easy raids and may render soloing hard raids impossible.
-Here are several big factors to consider when planning or executing a solo:
+Easy solos may take more time and hard solos may be outright impossible.
+Consider these factors when planning a solo:

 iOS > Android, generally speaking.
 While Android performance has improved in recent updates, playing on iOS will give the player a few seconds extra to work with.